 Combining platforms in times of crisis

-Instead of just relying on one communication tool, some say adding more channels is what you need to do to effectively reach your audience in a time critical situation.
-MultiBel is one of these companies to have implemented an alarm and crisis communication system with which organisations can immediately reach a large group of people with a single action.
-MultiBel does this via email, telephone (voice) and SMS, using the CM platform.
+Instead of just relying on one communication tool, some say adding more channels is what you need to do to effectively reach your audience in a time-critical situation.
+MultiBel is one of these companies to have implemented an alarm and crisis communication system with which organizations can immediately reach a large group of people with a single action. multiple does this via email, telephone (voice) and SMS, using the CM.com platform.